lardemua/atom_documentation/docs/procedures.md

 ### Set initial estimate

 Iterative optimization methods are often sensitive to the initial parameter configuration.
+There are several optimization parameters.
-Here, the optimization parameters represent the poses of each sensor. **ATOM** provides an interactive framework based on rviz which allows the user to set the pose of the sensors while having immediate visual feedback.
+However, the ones we refer to in this case are those that represent the poses of each sensor. **ATOM** provides an interactive framework based on rviz which allows the user to set the pose of the sensors while having immediate visual feedback.

 To set an initial estimate run: